shambhavipriyam/field_experiments_intro/README.md

-# Introduction to Writing in Econ
+# Seminar on Field Experiments

 This repo is created for the Seminar on Introduction to Field Experiments for the students of International Max Planck Research School, BeSmart.